Sheila Grant: Storylines

-Sheila spends Christmas 1988 with Billy and the two get on well.
+Sheila spends Christmas 1988 with Billy, who was himself now separated, and the two get on well.
 Later when Debbie McGrath (Gillian Kearney) comes around with Simon, Sheila's grandson, Sheila, Billy and Debbie take him to the park and Sheila and Billy grow closer.
-On Christmas evening, Billy gives Sheila her present, some rosary beads which he had bought from the Cathedral, knowing how important her Catholic religion was to her.
+On Christmas evening, Billy gives Sheila a present, some rosary beads which he had bought from the Cathedral, knowing how important her Catholic religion was to her.
 Billy also buys a set for Claire.

-Sheila goes to confide in a priest she does not know about her failed marriage with Bobby, her repossession and meeting Debbie (whom she refers to as Damon's wife) and her grandson Simon.
+Sheila goes to talk to a priest about her failed marriage with Bobby, her home repossession, and meeting Debbie (whom she refers to as Damon's wife) and her grandson Simon.
 She does not mention Billy to him, although infers his presence.
 That night Sheila goes missing from Billy's house and he finds her having broken into her boarded up old home, sitting in Damon's old room remembering him and the happy times she had had in that house.

 Feeling she is still married to Bobby in the eyes of the church and her growing relationship with Billy is sinful, Sheila insists in leaving, although Billy tells her that his home is her home and tells her she is more than welcome.
 Nonetheless, Sheila is intent on leaving.
 On New Year's Eve, however, Sheila slips out of a party early to be with Claire.
-Billy follows her and the two kiss, starting a relationship between them.
-Sheila and Billy marry in September 1990 and left Brookside to live in Basingstoke, Hampshire with Sheila's sister Margaret, eventually selling No.10 to Billy's son Rod (Jason Hope) and his wife Diana (Paula Frances).
+Billy follows her and the two kiss, starting a relationship.
+Despite an attempt by Billy's estranged wife Doreen to derail their blossoming relationship in 1989, Sheila and Billy eventually marry in September 1990 and leave Brookside to live in Basingstoke, Hampshire with Sheila's sister Margaret, eventually selling No.10 to Billy's son Rod (Jason Hope) and his wife Diana (Paula Frances).